 Car Crashes while on-the-job.
 Many people drive for work.
 When they do, and are injured due to someone else’s negligence, they need a work injury lawyer to get them the compensation they deserve for their injuries.

 Workplace injuries are all too common.
 According to a report from the National Safety Council, an employee sustains a workplace injury every 7 seconds in America.
 More than 30 percent of all work injuries come about due to overexertion, while fall accidents make up another 25 percent.
 One-quarter of all workplace accidents occur because of contact with equipment such as machinery or other objects.

 Falling from a height, being crushed by a heavy object, or being dismembered by contact with heavy machinery can result in extremely severe injuries.
 These types of injuries are common among construction workers and factory employees.

-If you sustained an on-the-job injury and you need a work injury attorney in Seattle, the expert legal team at Russell & Hill, PLLC can assist you with filing a claim.
-Whether you were denied workers’ compensation benefits or your employer’s negligence resulted in your injuries, we can assist you with your legal needs.
-Our attorneys specialize in helping the victims of workplace injury, and we are ready and able to help you too.
+If you sustained an on-the-job injury and you need a work injury attorney in Seattle, the experienced legal team at Russell & Hill, PLLC can assist you with filing a claim.
+Our work injury attorneys are experienced in helping the victims of workplace injury, and we are ready and able to help you too.
 Our work is conducted on a fee-contingency basis, which means you pay nothing in legal fees until we have won or settled your case.
 We can help you get the compensation you are entitled to under the law.
 Contact us today for a free consultation.